edge-cloud/www.edge-cloud.net/_posts/2015-02-20-sddc-architecture-introduction.md

 ### Highly automated operation at Scale

 Today's IT departments are pressed to do more with less and provide IT services at a high quality and a lower cost.
-Doing so, IT departments often have to compete with outside services ranging from public clouds such as [Office 365](https://aws.amazon.com/" target="_blank">Amazon Web Services (AWS)</a> for Infrastructure services, all the way to <a href="https://products.office.com/en-us/business/) for SaaS based offerings.
+Doing so, IT departments often have to compete with outside services ranging from public clouds such as [Amazon Web Services (AWS)](https://aws.amazon.com/) for Infrastructure services, all the way to [Office 365](https://products.office.com/en-us/business/) for SaaS based offerings.
 And if IT departments are successful with their internal offerings, they need to ensure that they can scale up in a reasonable time-frame to meet the new demand.

 To deliver on this requirement one will quickly discover that it is necessary to use a strong foundation of automation to provide a swift and reliable infrastructure that can easily scale up and provide offered services.
 Adding more headcount to accomplish this task is not an option as it would not only lead to increased cost, but also to largely unpredictable outcomes due to human errors in the scaled operations.